nil-two/alita/README.md

 Other Specification
 -------------------

-#### head spaces
+#### leading spaces

-If the input text includes head spaces. alita leaves the shortest head spaces.
+If the input text includes leading spaces. alita leaves the shortest leading spaces.

 #### trailing spaces